Family • Oleaceae

 Mo Li Hua

-- Phytochemical study yielded alkaloids, glycoside, flavanoid, terpines, tannin, resin and salicylic acid.
+- Phytochemical study yielded alkaloids, glycoside, flavanoid, terpenes, tannin, resin and salicylic acid.

-• From the roots, study yielded: dotriacontanoic acid, dotriacontanol, oleanolic acid, daucoste4rol and hesperidin.
+- Study of roots yielded dotriacontanoic acid, dotriacontanol, oleanolic acid, daucoste4rol and hesperidin.
+(3)

 · Leaves and flowers, antipyretic and decongestant; roots, analgesic.